Arthur Morris/BIRDS AS ART

 The Streak

-Today makes one hundred fifty-nine days in a row with a new educational blog post!
-This one took well less than an hour to prepare including the time spent optimizing the image.
+Today makes two hundred days in a row with a new educational blog post!
+This one took about an hour minutes to prepare.
 With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections and my continuing insanity willing.

 Gear Questions and Advice